ibm-cloud-docs/overview/service-rollout.md

    Some services depend on others in the core, for example Compute services like bare metal and VM instances depend the Block Volumes data plane and the Networking data plane, and therefore will be impacted by the data planes for these services going down.
 But as stated before the control planes might suffer an outage and the Compute instances continue to function, if they do not require the associated service control plane (that is, increasing volume storage size, and so on)

 Internal services
 :   All client facing internal or external services depend on the identity and platform data plane for authentication and authorization.
-Control planes for monitoring, logging, and IBM Cloud CLI and data plane services for security services depend on the identity platform data plane.
+Control planes for monitoring, logging, and {{site.data.keyword.cloud_notm}} CLI and data plane services for security services depend on the identity platform data plane.
 (Specific configurations might vary.)

 Storage
 :   The Object Storage data plane does not depend on Block Volumes or File Storage.
 Services that support backup and restore depend on Object Storage to operate.
 Therefore, those services require that the Block Volumes data and control planes exist in every deployment unit.